4bitFox/hisense_a7cc/README.md

 # Restore to stock rom
 > [!WARNING]
-> this will wipe your userdata!
+> This will wipe your userdata!

 Download original rom from pan.baidu.com: